Compare FP MARKETS Versus SPREADEX and IC Markets broker accounts.

 FP Markets Vs SpreadEx Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either FP Markets or SpreadEx you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the FP Markets or SpreadEx support team to give a satisfactory answer to.
-This is where email support with FP Markets and SpreadEx will be needed.
+Sometimes you might have a more complex question requiring a specific part of the FP Markets or SpreadEx support team to answer satisfactorily.
+Email support with FP Markets and SpreadEx will be needed.

 Both FP Markets and SpreadEx offer email support.